Elret/util-toejam/README.md

 toejam build

-This command would parse the files in the src directory and build a Makefile containing any .cpp and .h files.
+This command would parse the files in the src directory, and any child directories, then build a Makefile containing any .cpp and .h files.
-Note: It will only parse the parent directory.
-As of right now it will not parse child directories.

 Change Log: